The big takeaway: A ketogenic diet is not more effective at burning fat (but it does have benefits).

-Enter the ketogenic diet (also known as "the keto diet").
-On paper, it almost seems too simple.
-Eat more fat (and fewer carbs and protein), and your body will burn the fat (instead of storing it) because you need to use the fat as fuel.
+On paper, the ketogenic diet seems almost too good to be true.
+It's built upon eating foods that are traditionally unhealthy, such as steak, bacon, and butter.
+The science seems good, too.
+If you eat more fat (and fewer carbs and protein), then your body will burn fat (instead of storing it) because you'll use fat as fuel.

-Instead of trying to figure out if the ketogenic diet is better than other diets (it’s not), you should make sure you understand exactly how it works (low carb is not necessarily ketogenic) and if it’s a good fit for your lifestyle and goals.
+Instead of trying to figure out if the ketogenic diet is better than other diets (it’s not), you should figure out how it works and if it’s a good fit for your lifestyle and goals.

 How The Ketogenic Diet (Really) Works

-The ketogenic diet is a type of low-carb diet.
-But not all low-carb diets will put you into ketosis.
-Understanding this concept is a critical distinction because thinking you’re in ketosis (when you’re not) can lead to a lot of unnecessary diet frustrations (and potentially weight gain).
+The ketogenic diet is a low-carb diet.
+But, not all low-carb diets will put you into ketosis.

-Roughly speaking, if you've "gone keto" then your daily foods are almost all fat (about 80 percent of your calories come from fat).
-The remaining 20 percent consists of protein and carbohydrates—but most of it protein.
+Roughly speaking, if you've "gone keto" then about 80 percent of your calories come from fat.
+The remaining 20 percent consists of protein and carbohydrates, with the most of it being protein.

-When you’re in ketosis, you’ll typically eat a maximum of 20 grams per day (that’s less than what you’ll find in an apple or banana).
+When you’re in ketosis, you’ll typically eat a maximum of 20 grams of carbohydrates per day (that’s less than what you’ll find in an apple or banana).

 Through ketosis, your body becomes what many refer to as “fat adapted,” meaning your body adjusts to what you’re giving it and uses fat for energy.